LaunchCodeEducation/lchs/src/chapters/data-and-variables/more-on-variables.rst

       print(area_of_circle)

    With improved variable names, it becomes clear that the program is calculating the area of a circle of radius 5.
-And although we have not yet learned
+Here's another benefit of descriptive variable names.
-	what the symbols ``*`` and ``**`` do on line 3, the descriptive variable names give us some context to reasonably infer what these symbols mean here.
+   Although we have not yet learned what the symbols ``*`` and ``**`` do on line 3, the descriptive variable names give us some context to reasonably infer what these symbols mean here.

 Keywords